Commonhold: The (not so) Simple Truth!

 ENFRANCHISEMENT: A STEP TOWARDS COMMONHOLD?

-Backed by victory at the General Election at which the extension of ‘tenants rights’ had been a Manifesto commitment, the government stated its intention to introduce collective enfranchisement for flat leaseholders together with individual lease extensions for those leaseholders that failed to qualify for collective enfranchisement.
+Backed by victory at the General Election at which the extension of ‘tenants rights’ had been a Manifesto commitment, the government stated its intention to introduce collective enfranchisement for flat leaseholders together with individual lease extensions for those blocks of flats that failed to qualify for collective enfranchisement.
 It also stated its intent to extend enfranchisement rights for leasehold owners of houses.

 THE SHIFT BACK AGAIN!